wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/understanding-low-code-as-a-traditional-developer/includes/2-understanding-power-fx.md

+After that quick background on low code development, both you and Kiana have noticed similarities and differences between the programming languages you've traditionally used to build applications, like C# and JavaScript, and Power FX used in Power Apps.

 Microsoft Power Fx is the low code language for expressing logic inside of canvas-based Power Apps.
 Power Fx is inspired by Microsoft Excel, and follows many of the patterns found in Excel expressions.

 ## Expressions and Formulas